+The Commission actively participates in and provides regulatory and technical expertise to provincial initiatives affecting natural resource development.

+Major provincial initiatives with potential to influence new regulations and decisions anticipated during this fiscal year include:

+- Integrated Decision-Making for natural resource development and management.

+- Cumulative Effects Assessment and Management Framework.

+- Modernization of the Water Act.

+- Water strategy for hydraulic fracturing.

+- Northeast Water Strategy.

+- Natural Resource Road Act.

-Woodland Caribou Management.
+- Woodland Caribou Management.

-POTENTIAL INFLUENCE PLANNED ACTIONS The Commission actively participates in and provides regulatory and technical Review any emerging trends or changes in the regulatory environment as opportunities expertise to provincial initiatives affecting natural resource development. to optimize the single-window approach through consultations, positive relations with regulatory partners, and effective regulations.
-Major provincial initiatives with potential to influence new regulations and decisions anticipated during this fiscal year include: Continue to review and update processes and guidance documents linked to the OGAA and its regulations and initiate amendments to the regulations where necessary.
-Integrated Decision-Making for natural resource development and management.
-Encourage feedback and participation from stakeholders, staff, clients, First Nations Cumulative Effects Assessment and Management Framework. and citizens on oil and gas regulatory processes.
-Modernization of the Water Act.
-Water strategy for hydraulic fracturing.
-Continue to reduce natural gas flaring using innovative solutions, practices and emission reduction technologies designed to reach BC Energy Plan goals.
-Publish Northeast Water Strategy. achieved reductions in the annual flaring, incinerating, and venting report available on Natural Resource Road Act. www.bcogc.ca.
+- Amendment of the Petroleum and Natural Gas Act and regulations.